lucasburger/pyRC/README.md

 This library was written in Python 3 and contains codes, that is not compatible with Python 2.7.
 However, changing a few lines and import statements will make it work with both versions.

+Documentation is "not very good" to "almost not existent".
+This will come in later stages.

 # Installation

 From source (using git):